bairblog/bairblog.github.io/README.md

 production environment, the `_site` folder would contain a bunch of `http://localhost:4000` links.

-Let's suppose we've set the baseurl to be blog2.
+Let's suppose we've set the baseurl to be `blog2` in the configuration file.
 Then we can securely copy:

 ```
 scp -r _site seita@login.eecs.berkeley.edu:/project/eecs/interact/www-bair/blog2